Indiana University

 Getting a BlackBerry and choosing a provider

-Determine where you're going to use the BlackBerry the most, or at least decide where it's critical that you have BlackBerry reception, and see which company has the best coverage in that area; see For a BlackBerry, how can I see if an area is covered by the data network?
+Determine where you're going to use the BlackBerry the most, or at least decide where it's critical that you have BlackBerry reception, and see which company has the best coverage in that area; see ARCHIVED: For a BlackBerry, how can I see if an area is covered by the data network?

 Note: The wireless data network is not the same as the cellular network.
 To use Indiana University's BlackBerry Enterprise Server (BES) service to receive your IU Exchange mail on your BlackBerry device, you must first purchase a BES data plan from your cellular provider.
 A BES data plan is not the same as an "unlimited data plan" that some providers offer.

-For details about how to get a BlackBerry at IU, see At IU, how do I purchase BlackBerry handheld devices and wireless service?
+For details about how to get a BlackBerry at IU, see ARCHIVED: At IU, how do I purchase BlackBerry handheld devices and wireless service?

 How the service works at IU

 BlackBerries are designed to work with enterprise-class information systems with robust email and calendaring systems for large workplace environments.
-Thus, if you wish to use the IU BlackBerry Enterprise Server (BES) to forward mail to your BlackBerry, you must have an Exchange account, a BES data plan from your cellular provider, and an IU BES account.
+Thus, if you wish to use the IU BlackBerry Enterprise Server (BES) to forward mail to your BlackBerry, you must have an Exchange account, a BES data plan from your ARCHIVED: cellular provider, and an ARCHIVED: IU BES account.

 UITS strongly recommends that you use the IU BES, because of added administrative controls including both remote device wipe and password protection.
 You can, however, use desktop redirection (Outlook) to receive mail on your BlackBerry if you use IMAP, POP, or HTTP.